scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 The code `i <- ints` is referred to as a _generator_, and the code that follows the `do` keyword is the _body_ of the loop.

-The old syntax for this control structure was:
+The old syntax in Scala 2 for this control structure was:

 ```scala
 for (i <- ints) println(i)
 ```

+Again, note the usage of parentheses and the new `for`-`do` in Scala 3.

 ### Guards